devustine/COS101/fullnotes/08_operating-systems.md

 # Operating Systems

-## Introduction

-Hi everyone and welcome to session five.
-In this session, we're going to be discussing an overview of operating systems.
-The learning objectives are to define operating systems, outline the core functions of the operating system, and lastly, to discuss the core components of an operating system.

 ## What is an Operating System?

 An operating system is software that manages hardware resources, such as your RAM, your processor, your monitor, and your hard disk.
 An operating system exists virtually in all computers.
 We have operating systems on our mobile phones, on servers, on desktops, and on laptops - virtually all computers have this software.